 Buckwheat vs Oatmeal - Health impact and Nutrition Comparison

-Buckwheat is a type of cereal that is consumed by humans since the start of agricultural societies.
-It is originally cultivated in southeast Asia, mostly China.
-The buckwheat plant has an important feature in cultivation, it can grow on acidic and unfertilized soil.
-This property gives buckwheat advantages in harvesting in arid landmasses and provides a complex carbohydrate-rich cereal to these regions where rice or other grains that require water cannot grow easily.
+Buckwheat is a type of cereal that humans have consumed since the start of agricultural societies.
+It is cultivated initially in southeast Asia, mainly in China.
+The buckwheat plant has an essential feature in cultivation; it can grow on acidic and unfertilized soil.
+This property gives buckwheat advantages in harvesting in arid landmasses.
+It provides a complex carbohydrate-rich cereal to these regions where rice or other grains that require water cannot grow quickly.

 Buckwheat has various usages in the culinary world.
 It can replace filler carbohydrate foods that are usually associated with main dishes like rice.
 Buckwheat can also be utilized in alcoholic beverage production like beer, whiskey, shochu (a Japanese drink).